NERV-DAO/documentation/NERV by-laws.md

 It is the right of members of the DAO to participate in all activities and bodies, to formulate any suggestion or criticism that may be deemed convenient or to publish new proposals or changes to existing ones.
 Everything should be doable with the support of the on-line platform.
 Alternatively, NERV welcomes paper-based proposals and referendums.

-I.Decisions at all levels are to be made by democratic consensus.
+I. Decisions at all levels are to be made by democratic consensus.

-II.Every member of the DAO has the right to elect and be elected to any of the DAO’s organs.
+II.
+Every member of the DAO has the right to elect and be elected to any of the DAO’s organs.

-III.The right to be informed in a transparent and clear way about all economical activities of the DAO.
+III.
+The right to be informed in a transparent and clear way about all economical activities of the DAO.

-IV.Members are entitled free access to all documents ratified by DAO bodies that result from internal referendums held during the normal functioning of the DAO.
-The information must be available in digital format found on the on-line platform.
+IV.
+Members are entitled free access to all documents ratified by DAO bodies that result from meetings, workings and  internal referendums held during the normal functioning of the DAO.
+The information must be available in digital format in the on-line platform.

-V.It is duty to perform with zeal, assiduity and loyalty to the other members the positions or functions entrusted by them.
+V. It is duty to perform with zeal, assiduity and loyalty to the other members the positions, functions and workings entrusted by them.

 <p align="center">
 <b>( article 8 )</b><br>
-Work
+Works
 </p>

-DAO members are invited to contribute to the elaboration and supervision of ("all") types of projects.
-To be eligible, they must inform the DAO of their availability and area of expertise through the on-line platform.
+DAO members are invited to contribute to the elaboration, execution and supervision of a myriad of projects related to the mission of NERV.
+To be eligible, members must inform the DAO of the availability and area of expertise through the on-line platform.
+Most of the work is carried by the Ambassadors, the Captains and the Yellow, Blue and Red teams.

-I.By signing up as volunteers and depending on the academic background, members are able to exercise functions in the SEELE, YELLOW, RED.. (...)
+I. By signing up as volunteers and depending on the academic background, members are able to execute tasks and perform jobs in representation of NERV which can be recompensated monetarily.

-II.The adjudication, management and supervision of the works are of the responsibility of the ethical committee (...)
+II.
+The adjudication, management and supervision of the works are of the responsibility of the various ethical committees defined by their own articles in this by-laws.

-III.Work offered to the DAO can be remunerated.
-Conditions for eligibility, sources of financing and the procedures for the payments are established in Chapter IV – Smart-contracts.
+III.
+Conditions for eligibility for the execution of recompensated tasks and jobs, sources of financing and the procedures for the payments are established in Chapter IV – Smart-contracts.

 <p align="center">
 <b>( article 9 )</b><br>